 - Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, although 3.5 or higher is preferred.

-- GRE General Test required for both M.S. and Ph.D. programs.
+- GRE General Test required for the M.S. and Ph.D. programs.

 - M.S.
 Program: No minimum score, however scores of 600 or 150 (depending on the version taken) or higher for each section (Verbal and Quantitative), and 4.5 or higher on the Analytical Writing section, are preferred